-By the time Bright Star students enters 12th grade, they will be prepared to enter higher education confidently and competitively, with a strong familiarity with the college application, acceptance and matriculation processes.
+By the time a Bright Star student enters 12^h grade, they will be prepared to enter higher education confidently and competitively, with a strong familiarity with the college application, acceptance and matriculation processes.
 We will also support the foundational skill building of our students with outreach and education to families so that the support of students extends to the home environment, no matter what that looks like for each student.
+All Bright Star schools will work to develop the socio-emotional and coping skills to overcome the many life challenges they may face on their path to accessing higher education.